BlueBrain/diameter-synthesis/README.md

 - `morph_path`: path to morphology files
 - `mtypes_sort`: how to learn distributions: `all` to use all together, `mtypes` to use by mtypes , `super_mtypes` to use home made cells types (see `diameter_types` below)
-- `models`: to create several models (for now they are all the same, just differen realisation of random numbers)
+- `models`: to create several models (for now they are all the same, just different realisation of random numbers)
 - `neurite_types`: types of neurite to learn parameters for
 - `extra_params`: dict of additional model parameters